magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Stay tuned for the next tutorial

-# Next Step - Tutorial 16 - TBD
+# [Next Step - Tutorial 16 - On pleasing TDD practitioners][5]

+In the [next tutorial][5] we're going to make the `tdd` task more customizable for in the attempt to please TDD practitioners.

 Copyright © Mimmo Cosenza, 2012-15.
 Released under the Eclipse Public License, the same as Clojure.